Fatal Car Accidents Involving Opioids And Marijuana On The Rise

 “Alcohol-impaired driving and drug-impaired driving can no longer be treated as separate issues,” said Responsibility.org CEO Ralph Blackman.
 “We have to think about the combination of substances drivers are often putting into their systems at the same time.”

-The GHSA is trying to increase awareness of drug driving through various media campaigns.
+The GHSA is trying to increase awareness of drugged driving through various media campaigns.
 The association is also pushing for new testing methods and more law enforcement participation.

 Jonathan Adkins, the executive director of GHSA, says many people incorrectly believe marijuana or opioids do not impair the ability to drive.
-To combat these misbeliefs, he thinks states need to toughen impaired driver laws as well as increase public education of drug driving issues.
+To combat these misbeliefs, he thinks states need to toughen impaired driver laws as well as increase public education of drugged driving issues.